spxbhuhb/adaptive/readme.md

 framework.
 I'm sharing it publicly in case others find the ideas or approach useful, but there is no roadmap, team or formal support behind it.

-Feel free to explore, get inspired or borrow concepts—but keep in mind: this is an airplane I built for my own travels.
+Feel free to explore, get inspired or borrow concepts—but keep in mind that what's above.